GeekInterview.com

-language and scripting language
+Language and scripting language

 Explain the difference between language and scripting language?

-View all questions by koppolusairam
+Questions by koppolusairam

-Showing Answers 1 - 2 of 2 Answers
+Showing Answers 1 - 6 of 6 Answers

 "Scripting" language *usually* implies a language thats interpreted as opposed to compiled, with lots of high-level operations for file manipulation, pattern matching, job management, etc. and geared for smaller, housekeeping tasks instead of large, monolithic applications.
 The distinction is largely artificial, though.